 Head and skull

-Medium size, neither protruding nor sunken, slightly almond shaped, preferably dark brown; black-rimmed eyelids.
-Direct, lively and enquiring look.
+Medium size, neither protruding nor sunken, slightly almond shaped and obliquely set, brown in colour, preferably dark brown, black rimmed eyelids.
+Direct, lively and enquiring expression.

-Distinctly triangular appearance, stiff and erect, set high, moderate length with external ear well rounded at base.
+Distinctly triangular appearance, stiff and erect, set high and carried upright and vertical when dog is alert.
+Moderate length with external ear well rounded at base.

-Wide, lips thin-textured, very firm, strongly pigmented.
+Lips thin, firm and tight with strong dark pigmentation.
 Strong white teeth firmly set in well-developed jaws.
 Scissor bite, i.e. upper teeth closely overlapping lower teeth and set square to the jaws.
-Pincer bite tolerated.
+Pincer [level] bite tolerated.

-Body powerful but elegant.
-In males, length from point of shoulders to point of buttocks approximately equal to height at withers.
-In females slightly longer permissible.
-Chest deep and well let down.
-Ribs moderately well sprung.
-Upper line of body straight, broad and powerfully muscled.
+Body square, powerful but elegant.
+Length from point of shoulders to point of buttocks approximately equal to height at withers.
+Chest deep and well let down to point of elbow in the mature dog.
+Ribs moderately well-sprung.
+Back short with upper line of body straight, firm and well-muscled.
 Belly moderately developed neither drooping nor unduly cut up continuing lower line of chest in a graceful curve.
-Rump very slightly sloping, broad but not excessively so.
+Loin short, sufficiently broad and well-muscled.
+Croup very slightly sloping, sufficiently broad but not excessively so.
 Skin springy but quite taut over whole body.
-All external mucous membranes highly pigmented.

-Well muscled and powerful.
-Good but not excessive angulation; hocks well let down.
+Well-muscled and powerful.
+Moderate, not excessive angulation; hocks well let down.
 Viewed from behind, legs parallel.

-Toes arched, very close together; soles thick and springy with large dark claws.
-Forefeet round.
+Toes arched, very close together; soles thick and springy with dark, strong nails.
+Forefeet round and cat-like.
 Hindfeet slightly oval.

 Firmly set, strong at base, of medium length.
 When at rest, hangs down, with tip slightly bent backwards at level of hock; when moving it should lift accentuating curve towards tip, never curled, nor bent to one side.
 Tip may be carried slightly higher than topline.

-Groenendael/Tervueren - Outer coat long, straight and abundant.
-Texture of medium harshness.
+Groenendael/Tervueren - Outer coat long, straight and abundant. texture of medium harshness.
 Not silky or wiry.
 Undercoat extremely dense.
-Hair shorter on head, outside of ears and lower part of legs.
+Hair short on head, outside of ears and lower part of legs.
 Opening of ear protected by hair.
 Hair especially long and abundant, ruff-like around neck, particularly in males.
 Fringe of long hair down back of forelegs, long and abundant hair evident on hindquarters and tail.
-Males longer coated than females.
+Males heavier coated than females.

-Laekenois - Harsh, wiry, dry and not curly.
-Any sprinkling of fluffy fine hair in locks in rough coats is undesirable.
-Length of coat about 6 cms (2½ ins) on all parts of body.
-Hair around eyes but not to obscure them.
-Muzzle hair not so long as to make head appear square or heavy.
+Laekenois - Harsh, wiry, dry, and not curly.
+Fluffy, fine hair is undesirable.
+Length of coat about 6 cms (2 ½ ins) on all parts of body.
+The hair is shorter on the top of the muzzle, the forehead and the legs.
+Furnishings on the sides and underside of the muzzle and hair around the eyes, but should not be so long as to disguise the shape of the head, obscure the eyes, or make the head appear square or heavy.
 Tail not plumed.

 Malinois - Hair very short on head, exterior of ears and lower parts of legs.
 Short on rest of body, thicker on tail and around neck where it resembles a ridge or collar, beginning at base of ear and extending to throat.
 Hindquarters fringed with longer hair.
-Tail thick and bushy.
+Thicker hair on tail but not plumed.
 Coat thick, close of good firm texture with woolly undercoat, neither silky nor wiry.

 No variation in these types is acceptable.